Amari Cooper Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 - Cooper has been the target of 35 of his team's 166 passing attempts this season, or 21.1% of the target share.

-- Cooper has seen the ball thrown his way eight times in the red zone this season, 32.0% of his team's 25 red zone pass attempts.
+- Cooper (eight red zone targets) has been the recipient of 32.0% of his team's 25 red zone pass attempts.

+- The Cowboys, who rank third in the NFL in points scored, have dropped back to pass 50.5% of the time while running the football 49.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cooper's matchup with the Patriots.